oracle-livelabs/developer/mcp-servers-on-oci-container-instances/connect/connect-ai-client.md

 In this lab, you will:

-* configure Streamable HTTP MCP server entries for one validated AI client;
+* configure Streamable HTTP MCP server entries for one MCP-capable AI client;
 * confirm the client can see the OCI-hosted MCP servers.

-Use either the Codex path or the Cline path for the timed lab.
-The other client configuration is included as a reference if you want to try a second client.
+Use one client path for the timed lab.
+You can use a different option if your preferred client harness is Codex, Cline, VS Code GitHub Copilot Chat, or Google Antigravity.

 ### Prerequisites